shortcuts/no-neck-pain.nvim/README.md

     swapfile = false,
 }

---- NoNeckPain's scratchpad buffer options.
+--- NoNeckPain's scratchPad buffer options.
 ---
 --- Leverages the side buffers as notepads, which work like any Neovim buffer and automatically saves its content at the given `location`.
---- note: quitting an unsaved scratchpad buffer is non-blocking, and the content is still saved.
+--- note: quitting an unsaved scratchPad buffer is non-blocking, and the content is still saved.
 ---
 ---@type table
 ---Default values:
 ---@eval return MiniDoc.afterlines_to_code(MiniDoc.current.eval_section)
-NoNeckPain.bufferOptionsScratchpad = {
+NoNeckPain.bufferOptionsScratchPad = {
     -- When `true`, automatically sets the following options to the side buffers:
     -- - `autowriteall`
     -- - `autoread`.
     --- @type boolean
     enabled = false,
     -- The name of the generated file.
 See `location` for more information.
+    -- /!\ deprecated /!\ use `pathToFile` instead.
     --- @type string
     --- @example: `no-neck-pain-left.norg`
+    --- @deprecated use `pathToFile` instead.
     fileName = "no-neck-pain",
     -- By default, files are saved at the same location as the current Neovim session.
     -- note: filetype is defaulted to `norg` (https://github.com/nvim-neorg/neorg), but can be changed in `buffers.bo.filetype` or |NoNeckPain.bufferOptions| for option scoped to the `left` and/or `right` buffer.
+    -- /!\ deprecated /!\ use `pathToFile` instead.
     --- @type string?
     --- @example: `no-neck-pain-left.norg`
+    --- @deprecated use `pathToFile` instead.
     location = nil,
+    -- The path to the file to save the scratchPad content to and load it in the buffer.
+    --- @type string?
+    --- @example: `~/notes.norg`
+    pathToFile = "",
 }

 NoNeckPain.bufferOptionsColors = {